nushell/nushell.github.io/book/modules.md

     # ... code to list git branches
 }
 ```
+4. Add `export module git.nu` to `mod.nu`
-4. Add the parent of the completion directory to your NU_LIB_DIRS inside `env.nu`
+5. Add the parent of the `completions` directory to your NU_LIB_DIRS inside `env.nu`
 ```nu
 $env.NU_LIB_DIRS = [
     ...
     $nu.default-config-dir
 ]
 ```
-5. import the completions to Nushell in your `config.nu`
+6. import the completions to Nushell in your `config.nu`
 `use completions *`
 Now you've set up a directory where you can put your completion files and you should have some Git completions the next time you start Nushell

 > **Note**
-> This will use the file name (in our example `git` from `git.nu`) as the modules name.
+> This will use the file name (in our example `git` from `git.nu`) as the module name.
 This means some completions might not work if the definition has the base command in it's name.
-> For example a completion like this `export extern 'git push' []` in our `git.nu` will result in a completion like this `git git push`.
-If you have this style of completion you must instead
-> import like this `use completions git *` which will import the exported definitions of the submoudule `git`.
-Or simply rename `git push` to just `push`.
+> For example, if you defined our known externals in our `git.nu` as `export extern 'git push' []`, etc. and followed the rest of the steps, you would get subcommands like `git git push`, etc.
+> You would need to call `use completions git *` to get the desired subcommands.
+For this reason, using `main` as outlined in the step above is the preferred way to define subcommands.

 ### Setting environment + aliases (conda style)